opieeipo/famnab/README.md

 # Foreign Affairs Manual NABber (FAMNAB)
-A simple python scraper to grab the text from the Foreign Affairs Manual and Handbook for offline use.
+A simple python scraper to grab the text from the Foreign Affairs Manual, Handbook, and DSSR for offline use.

 **Prerequisites**